isaacrlevin/LevinBlog/content/post/blog-on-actions.md

 The only things to call out here is that I have a "secret" stored in GitHub (my connection string for blob storage) that I can easily reference from the workflow.

 <br />
 The workflow itself is saved on the GitHub repo, in a folder called `.github/workflows` and the Actions frame reads that file whenever a commit is made.
-THe `on` is important because it specifies that we should run this function EVERYTIME there is a commit (true CI/CD 😜).
+The `on` is important because it specifies that we should run this function EVERYTIME there is a commit (true CI/CD 😜).
 <br /><br />

 ## Run The Thing